Joe Ray (artist): Early life and career

-Ray was born in Beaumont, Texas in 1944 and raised in Alexandria, Louisiana.
+Ray was born in 1944 in Alexandria, Louisiana.
 After taking high school courses in industrial metalwork, art and music, he studied fine arts at the University of Southwestern Louisiana, one of only a few black students in the previously segregated college.
 In 1963, he traveled to Los Angeles by bus and soon joined its diverse, still-undefined art scene.
 He was drafted into the U.S. Army and sent to serve in Vietnam in 1965, two weeks after the Watts Rebellion.
 When he returned from Vietnam in 1967, Ray settled in the Leimert Park neighborhood of Los Angeles, a burgeoning center of historical and contemporary African-American culture, and began experimenting with resin-based sculpture alongside others such as Larry Bell, Doug Edge and Terry O'Shea.

 Ray first showed his artwork in the 1969 4th Annual Watts Summer Festival Art Exhibition, and subsequently received recognition through group exhibitions at SFMOMA, Oakland Museum of California, Long Beach Museum of Art, and LACMA ("24 Young Los Angeles Artists," 1971; "10 Years of Contemporary Art Council Acquisitions," 1973).
 After receiving a Young Talent Award from LACMA in 1970, he enrolled in the first class at the new California Institute of the Arts, where he studied with John Baldessari, Allan Kaprow and Nam June Paik.
 While there, he experimented with performance, photography and video art and graduated with a BFA in the inaugural class of 1973.
 Between 1978 and 1980, he was one of fifteen original members of the MOCA Los Angeles Artists Advisory Council, alongside Vija Celmins, Robert Irwin and others.

 Joe Ray, Untitled (detail), thirty-one gelatin-silver prints; overall size, 52" x 52", 1970–2.
 Collection of LACMA.

 In his later career, Ray was included in the LACMA exhibition, "Made In California: Art, Image and Identity (1900–2000)," the assemblage-art survey "L.A.
 Object & David Hammons Body Prints" (2007, Tilton Gallery, New York; Roberts & Tilton, Los Angeles), "The Artist's Museum" (MOCA LA, 2010), and Prospect.3 in New Orleans, among others.
 In 2017, a 50-year survey of his work, "Complexion Constellation," took place at Diane Rosenstein Gallery in Los Angeles.